Polyrific-Inc/OpenCatapult/docs/dev-guides/create-task-provider.md

     is-secret: false
 ```

 Note that we have an additional configs `Title`.
-This is an optional config that will be used by our task provider to set the title of our angular website
+This is an optional config that will be used by our task provider to set the title of our angular website.
+Though, we'd not use this config until [Part 2](./create-task-provider-2.md).

 ### Prepare the csproj
 First, let's set the language version to c# 7.1.
 This will allow us to have async main method.
-Add the following line to the `<PropertyGroup>` section in `MyCodeGenerator.csproj` file:
+Add the following line to the `<PropertyGroup>` section in `Polyrific.Catapult.Plugins.Angular.csproj` file:
 ```xml
 <LangVersion>7.1</LangVersion>
 ```

-The `MyCodeGenerator.csproj` file should like this:
+The `Polyrific.Catapult.Plugins.Angular.csproj` file should like this:
 ```xml
 <Project Sdk="Microsoft.NET.Sdk">